 Use Business Standards

+Once a recruiter has established that he or she prefers to communicate through text, it’s time to think about your language and phrasing.
 Your text message should be correct in every detail and as carefully written as any business communication with someone you don't know well.

 - Spell out all your words, using no abbreviations or acronyms.

-- If you have a text "signature" that is sent at the bottom of every text message, make sure it's appropriate for use in a professional communication.
+- If you have a text "signature" that is sent at the bottom of every text message, make sure it's appropriate for use in professional communication.

-- Check and re-check your spelling, grammar, and punctuation, and watch out for auto-correct errors.
+- Check and recheck your spelling, grammar, and punctuation, and watch out for autocorrect errors.

 Get Your Message Across